Wednesday, 18 January 2023

 From the 1950s, patriotic scoundrels could use television to spread their malign messages.
 In our time, social media has opened up another outlet.

-Obvious examples of patriotic scoundrels from the last century include Hitler and Mussolini.
-The USA produced Senator Joe McCarthy and more recently, Donald Trump.
-The UK had Oswald Mosley in the 1930s and in the past few years Boris Johnson has offered Trump Lite.
+Obvious examples of patriotic scoundrels from the 20th century include Hitler and Mussolini.
+The USA has produced scores of them, notably Senator Joe McCarthy, and more recently, Donald Trump.

 They have all to varying degrees exploited the same cliché-ridden formula.
-They promise to "make our country great again" and "protect it against its enemies within and without."
+They promise to "make our nation great again" and "protect it against its enemies within and without."

 These well-known demagogues are just the tip of the patriotic scoundrel iceberg.
 It includes a huge cast of less well-known historical and contemporary figures.

-The rabidly anti-Semitic Karl Lueger, pictured at the top of this post, was the mayor of Vienna in the early years of the 20th century.
+The rabidly anti-Semitic Karl Lueger, pictured below was the mayor of Vienna in the early years of the 20th century.
 He looks innocent enough but he and others of his ilk inspired Adolf Hitler.
-Trump's acolytes included Rush Limbaugh, Alex Jones, Sean Hannity, and many others.
+Trump's acolytes have included Rush Limbaugh, Alex Jones, Sean Hannity, and many others.

 It is depressing to reflect that 250 years after Samuel Johnson's famous quip, charlatans and demagogues continue to deceive the public almost effortlessly with "patriotic" rhetoric.